Sales taxes in the United States: Virginia

-Virginia has a sales tax rate of 5.30% (4.3% state tax and 1% local tax).
-An additional 0.7% state tax (totaling 6.0%) is applied in the Northern Virginia region (Cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park; and Counties of Arlington, Fairfax, Loudoun, and Prince William) and the Hampton Roads region (Cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; and Counties of Isle of Wight, James City, Southampton, and York), as well as Christiansburg, which currently has the highest meals tax in the United States at 12.8%.
+Virginia has a sales tax rate of 5.3% (4.3% state tax and 1% local tax).
+An additional 0.7% state tax (totaling 6%) is applied in the Northern Virginia region (Cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park; and Counties of Arlington, Fairfax, Loudoun, and Prince William) and the Hampton Roads region (Cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, and Virginia Beach; and Counties of Isle of Wight and Southampton), as well as Christiansburg, which currently has the highest meals tax in the United States at 12.8%.
 An additional 1% on top of the general state rate (totaling 6.3%) is applied in Charlotte County, Danville, Gloucester County, Halifax County, Henry County, Northampton County, and Patrick County.
 A total 7% rate is levied in James City County, Williamsburg, and York County.
 Food for home consumption as well as certain personal care items are taxed at a uniform 1% local tax as of 2023 after the state tax was eliminated.
 Cities and counties may also charge an additional "Food and Beverage Tax" on restaurant meals and prepared food sold at grocery stores (including ice cream packages smaller than 16 ounces), up to an additional 4% in counties and 6.5% in cities.
 Virginia also has a tax on alcohol of 11.5%.

 Virginia's use tax also applies at the same rate for out of state purchases (food and hygiene items 1%, non-food 5.3% to 7%) exceeding $100 per year "from mail order catalogs".
 Various exemptions include prescription and non-prescription medicine, gasoline, and postage stamps, or the labor portion of vehicle repair.
-"Cost price" does not include separately stated "shipping" charges but it does include a separate "handling" charge or "shipping and handling" charges if listed as a combined item on the sales invoice.
+"Cost price" does not include separately stated "shipping" charges, but it does include a separate "handling" charge or "shipping and handling" charges if listed as a combined item on the sales invoice.

 However, unlike Maryland and West Virginia consumer use tax forms, the Virginia CU-7 Consumer Use Tax Form does not recognize that it is possible to be under-taxed in another state and so only addresses untaxed items.
-Unlike Maryland's quarterly filing, Virginia's CU-7 is due annually between January 1 and May 1 or can be filed optionally instead with Schedule A with Form 760, or Schedule NPY with Form 760PY.
+Unlike Maryland's quarterly filing, Virginia's CU-7 is due annually between January 1 and May 1, or may be filed instead with Schedule A to Form 760 or Schedule NPY to Form 760PY.
 As with all states, Virginia has penalties and interest for non-filing, but Virginia's use tax is no more practically enforceable than that of any other state.

 Certain cities and counties in Virginia levy an additional 5¢ plastic bag tax.